-To save room in your suitcase, wear a light jacket during your flight in case you find the plane cool.
-A pair of comfortable, worn in walking shoes are a must for days out and a comfortable pair of evening shoes are recommended.
+To save room in your suitcase, wear a light jacket or sweater during your flight in case you find the plane cool.
+A pair of comfortable, broken-in walking shoes are a must for days out and a comfortable pair of evening shoes are recommended.
 To minimize the amount of clothing needed, consider packing dark colored bottoms that can be worn more than once.
 You can pack up to two tops for each day, one for your daytime touring and one for your evening out.
 Evening out tops can be worn more than once and often daytime tops can be as well.
 Bring clothing that can be layered to help with temperature variances.
-Today's savvy traveler packs light and easy - less is more.
-We all wear everything more than once!
-We will advise you of any special dress code for dinner.
+Today's savvy traveler packs light and easy!